RaulKite/raulkite.github.io/_posts/2016-07-10-docker-prompt.md

 Usually swarm cluster are listening in 4000 or 3376 port and docker engine in 2375 or 2376 port, so, that's what I use to check it.

-This way you can advertise easily if you are pointing yout docker variables to a remote docker engine or swarm cluster.
+This way you can advertise easily if you are pointing your docker variables to a remote docker engine or a swarm cluster.

 {% highlight bash %}
 # Parse DOCKER_HOST.
 Expecting this format: DOCKER_HOST="tcp://swarm-node-01.stackvdi.com:4000"